youtube/cobalt/src/cobalt/doc/web_debugging.md

 *   **Sources** - interactive JavaScript debugging
 *   **Performance** - profile JavaScript execution

-> Cobalt DevTools relies heavily on V8 for its backend implementation.
-When
-> Cobalt is built with MozJs only basic Elements and Console functionality is
-> supported, but the UI remains the same as when building with V8 and some
-> things don't work.

 ## Using DevTools

 The DevTools frontend is loaded in Chrome from a small HTTP server built into